Nonlinear Level Set Learning for Function Approximation on Sparse Data with Applications to Parametric Differential Equations: Numerical Examples

 \subsection{Implementation Details}

 The relevant algorithms are implemented in Python on an early 2015 MacBook Pro with 2.7GHz Intel i5 processor and 8GB of RAM.
 The implementation of AS is done in Python 2.7 following P. Constantine's code library \cite{AScode}, while the implementation of the NLL algorithms is done in Python 3.9 using the PyTorch library 1.7.
 Note that the necessary derivatives of the network mapping $\bb{h}$ are computed using the PyTorch version of automatic differentiation, and not through finite differences as in \cite{NLL}.
 Moreover, New NLL employs the Adaptive Moment Estimator (ADAM) optimizer during training \cite{Adam} while Old NLL uses stochastic gradient descent (SGD).
-In both cases, the RevNet layer step size is fixed at $\tau=0.25$, the activation function is $\sigma = \tanh$, and 500 additional samples are used for validation as the models train.
+In both cases, the RevNet layer step size is fixed at $\tau=0.25$, the activation function is $\sigma = \tanh$, and 500 samples $\{\bb{x}, f(\bb{x}), \nabla f(\bb{x})\}$ are used for validation as the models train.
+The amount of training samples is variable and reported in Tables~\ref{tab:toy} and \ref{tab:pde}.
 The weights for Old NLL are chosen as in \cite{NLL}, namely $\lambda = 1$, $\omega_i = 1$ for $z^i$ an inactive variable and $\omega_i = 0$ otherwise.
 For visualization, the sensitivities of $f\circ\bb{h}$ (computed using gradient information) are reported as percentages relative to the sum over all coordinates, and the NLL training and validation losses are reported as percentages relative to their initial values.

 After dimension reduction, low-dimensional regression approximations are generated using the original training data projected onto the computed low-dimensional space.
 To demonstrate that both traditional and modern regression methods can be used effectively after this dimension reduction, experiments on the functions $f_5, R_0$ below use local or global polynomial least-squares to approximate the function value while the experiments on $f_4, K$ use a simple feed-forward neural network.
 An additional 10000 uniformly distributed data samples are used for testing the regression in all cases except for $K$, where 500 additional samples are used.
 Results of the low-dimensional regressions are visualized through plots of the projected testing data against both the true and approximate function values.
 The error metrics reported are relative root-mean-square error (RRMSE), relative $\ell_1$ error ($R\ell_1$), and relative $\ell_2$ error ($R\ell_2$), computed as